 He conceals his true identity from everyone, even his childhood friend Ran Mouri and her father, famous detective Kogorou Mouri, while perfectly keeping his original brilliance.
 To that goal, he adopts the pen name Conan Edogawa, after the mystery writers Arthur Conan Doyle and Ranpo Edogawa.

 Detective Conan follows Shinichi as Conan, who begins secretly solving the senior Mouri’s cases behind the scenes with his still outstanding investigative skills.
-He also covertly investigates the organization responsible for his current state in the hopes of one day being able to reverse the drug’s effects.
+He also covertly investigates the organization responsible for his current state in the hopes of one day being able to reverse the material’s effects.

 Check Out: Anime With The Highest Number Of Episodes

 Musashino City’s people are being terrorized by the fearsome Shounen Bat (Lil’ Slugger).
 The offender appears impossible to catch—much less understand—while flying around on rollerblades and bashing people down with a golden baseball bat.
 Tsukiko Sagi, a well-known but shy character designer, is suspected of coordinating the attacks.
-Tsukiko, who is solely believed by her anthropomorphic pink stuffed animal, Maromi, is only one of Shounen Bat’s numerous victims.
+Tsukiko, who is solely believed by her anthropomorphic pink stuffed animal, Maromi, is only one of Shounen Bat’s numerous sufferers.

 As Shounen Bat continues his unrelenting onslaught on the town, detectives Keiichi Ikari and Mitsuhiro Maniwa begin to look into the attacker’s identity.
-However, when more individuals fall victim to the infamous golden bat, word of the assailant spreads throughout the village.
+However, when more individuals fall sufferer to the infamous golden bat, word of the assailant spreads throughout the village.
 As terrifying stories circulate among adults and children alike, paranoia begins to set in.

 Will the two investigators be able to uncover the truth behind Shounen Bat, or will paranoia get the better of them?